NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Experimental Results

 \subsection{Walking Performance}

 Our first indicator of walking performance is base velocity command tracking.
-Specifically, we give all 3 policies an ovular velocity command (comprised of sinusoids in the sagittal and frontal planes) and record the actual base velocities.
-The result is illustrated in Figure \ref{fig:velocity-tracking}.
+Specifically, we give all 3 policies an ovular velocity command (sinusoids in the sagittal and frontal planes) and record the actual base velocities.
+The result is illustrated in Fig. \ref{fig:velocity-tracking}.
 We observe that, as expected, the policies all have similar capabilities in velocity tracking, but \navigait~and Imitation RL have considerably less drift.
 This is likely due to the Canonical RL policy's tendency to maximize the velocity tracking reward for part of each step, and ignore it for the rest of the period.
 This leads to the Canonical RL policy not matching the commanded velocity on average.
 The reference-based methods do not suffer from this problem because the offline generated references are constrained to match the desired average walking velocity.

 Our second indicator of walking performance is disturbance rejection.
-Over 8192 parallel trials, we command the robot to step in place and apply a random force, sampled from a uniform annulus, to the robot at a random time.
-From the heatmap of fall probability in Fig. \ref{fig:perturbation}, we observe once again that our approach has similar levels of disturbance rejection to the Imitation RL baseline.
-Notably, this demonstrates that our architecture, by changing the reference trajectory, addresses the key limitation highlighted by \cite{li2021reinforcement} (i.e., that residual control weakens disturbance rejection capability compared to non-residual control).
+Over 8192 parallel trials, we command the robot to track a random velocity in a domain randomized environment and apply a force with uniform random magnitude and direction to the robot at a random time.
+From the heatmap of fall probability in Fig. \ref{fig:perturbation}, we observe that \navigait~has similar overall disturbance rejection capability to the Imitation RL baseline. \navigait~demonstrates superior robustness for moderate pushes--which require corrective motions that can be sourced from the reference library--and Imitation RL is more robust against extreme pushes.
+Prior work has highlighted this limitation--that residual control limits robustness compared to non-residual control since learned motions are constrained to be near the reference \cite{li2021reinforcement}.
+Our results show that \navigait~alleviates this limitation, shown by the increased robustness for moderate disturbances.
+This phenomenon is still a fundamental tradeoff, however, as discussed later in Sec \ref{sec:limitations}.